Public morality, private hypocrisy…

 Currently, we have many great politicians who lead by example.
 Belfast City Councillor Paul McCusker does amazing work with the homeless and marginalised.
 His council colleague Paul Doherty also does great work with food banks.

-UUP deputy leader Robbie Butler manages to successfully walk the line of being a public Christian without being a complete dick.
+UUP deputy leader Robbie Butler manages to successfully walk the line of being a public Christian without being sanctimonious about it.
 He and his wife have fostered over 40 children.

 We also have many examples of clergy like Alex Reid and Ken Newell, who made massive contributions to the peace process.

 I have deliberately not named names in this post, and I asked that you do the same in the comments.
-Furthermore, do try to give examples of past or current politicians, clergy, and others who have been good public servants.
+Instead, try to give examples of past or current politicians, clergy, and others who have been good public servants.
 Giving credit to those who lived or lived lives of genuine Christian kindness and non-judgement is good.

 I will leave the last word to the key figure of Easter, Jesus himself – judge not, lest ye be judged…